-Morph was the first PaaS built on top of AWS and later on pivoted to providing IaaS appliances that its customers can install inside of their data center to use as a springboard for quickly building their own cloud computing environment.
+Morph (a sister company of Exist Global) was the first PaaS built on top of AWS and later on pivoted to providing IaaS appliances that its customers can install inside of their data center to use as a springboard for quickly building their own cloud computing environment.
 My official title was Senior Director of Engineering but my actual roles spanned that of a software engineer/architect.

 Designed and developed a billing module for the product.